stingfeng/dify-extensions/README.md

 ### How to use

+1. Copy the `googlecustomesearch` directory to the `api/core/tools/provider/builtin` directory of the Dify project;
+2. Compile the Dify API docker image.

+## tools/textsimilarity

+Text similarity calculation, used to measure the similarity between the content recalled from the knowledge base and the answers provided by the LLM.
+For example, if you recall 3 pieces of material from the knowledge base and provide them to the LLM to answer a user's question, you may want to know which piece of material the LLM's answer referenced, or if it referenced any of the provided materials at all.
+This can be determined by calculating the similarity between them.

+### How to use

-1. Copy the googlecustomesearch directory to the `api/core/tools/provider/builtin` directory of the Dify project;
+1. Copy the `textsimilarity` directory to the `api/core/tools/provider/builtin` directory of the Dify project;
 2. Compile the Dify API docker image.